kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

   2) copy certificate into unzipped folder (if provided).
   3) Double click `InstallService.cmd`, follow prompts.

+### User Authentication

+One of these applies (when prompted by the browser):

+- Use a client certificate where the subject (DN) includes "role=etw-manager"
+- Use a client certificate where the Common Name (CN) is listed in appsettings.json under ClientValidation

+### Agent Authentication

+One of these applies:

+- Use a client certificate where the subject (DN) includes "role=etw-pushagent"
+- Use a client certificate where the Common Name (CN) is listed in appsettings.json under AgentValidation

 ### Local Configuration

 - Optionally, change the settings in `appsettings.Local.json`.